django-commons/controls/terraform/README.md

     - The `admin:org` permission for full control of orgs and teams, read and write org projects
     - The `delete_repo` permission to delete repositories

-4. Make changes to `production.tfvars` to reflect the desired state (add/update users, repositories, teams, etc.)
+4. Make changes to `production/*.tfvars` to reflect the desired state (add/update users, repositories, teams, etc.)
 5. To see what changes between the current state of the GitHub organization and the plan
-   run:  `terraform plan -var-file=tfvars/production.tfvars -var github_token=...`
+   run:  `terraform plan -var-file=production/org.tfvars -var-file=production/repositories.tfvars -var github_token=...`
-6. To apply the changes, run: `terraform apply -var-file=tfvars/production.tfvars -var github_token=...`
+6. To apply the changes, run: `terraform apply -var-file=production/org.tfvars -var-file=production/repositories.tfvars -var github_token=...`

 [1]: https://developer.hashicorp.com/terraform/tutorials/it-saas/github-user-teams#configure-your-credentials